keirthana/anbox-cloud-docs/howto/application/list-applications.md

 (howto-list-applications)=
 # How to list applications

-To list all available applications, use the following command:
+When using the CLI, to list all available applications, run:

     amc application ls